golemfactory/awesome-golem/README.md

 > Demos, hackathon+bounty app submissions and projects building on/with Golem.

 - [golem.network video transcoder](https://golem-video.jarvispowered.com:5000) - This is sample app that uses golem.network to transcode videos.
 Please select your transcoding profile and then upload your videos.
+- [Golem Transcoding requestor](https://golem-transcoding.cloud/) - A React + Spring based webapp accepting video files as input and transcoding these files into different formats using Golem.
 - [Hashcat](https://handbook.golem.network/requestor-tutorials/create-your-own-application-on-golem/the-steps-to-do) - hashcat password-recovery example, this tutorial is designed to inspire you to create your own Golem applications, we will explain all the needed details of Golem application implementation.
 - [golemGraphWavePair](https://github.com/smiley1983/golemGraphWavePair) - Use the Golem Network to generate graph frames, then combine them into an animation.
 - [golemized-strong-gravitational-lense](https://github.com/rezahsnz/golemized-strong-gravitational-lense) - a simple distributed computing hack that tries to simulate some physical phenomena called gravitional lensing and is based on the work of Prof. Adam Bolton.